gradle/gradle/design-docs/incremental-build.md

 If incremental execution is not possible, then the task action will be executed with a 'rebuild' context, where every input file is regarded as "ADDED".

 Incremental execution is not possible when:
-- If there are no declared outputs for the task
-- One or more of the output files have changed since last execution
+- Task class has changed since previous execution
 - One or more of the input properties have changed since last execution
+- Output files have changed or been removed since last execution
-- There is no information available about a previous execution
+- No information available about a previous execution
+- Task has no declared outputs
-- The upToDate action of the task returns false
+- Task.upToDate() is false
-- Other cases listed in test cases below
+- Gradle build executed with '--rerun-tasks'

         class IncrementalSync extends DefaultTask {
             @InputFiles